Susan Nathan: Biography

-Deportation from India

 In 2010, she came to live in Kozhikode, Kerala.
 The Malayalam version of her book 'The Other Side of Israel' was published by Other Books, a publishing house in Kozhikode run by Auswaf Ahsan.
 Nathan has also published pro-Palestine articles in 'Tejas' the mouthpiece of Popular Front of India and Mathrubhumi.
+In 2012 she was deported to Israel for overstaying her visa, despite a pending Supreme Court appeal.